 a) Psalm 22:28-31 - God is king

-While the idea of complaining to God can offend of a lot of Christians today, it has a deep rooted history in the Bible.
+While the idea of complaining to God can offend of a lot of Christians today, it has a deep-rooted history in the Bible.
 Here the psalmist is letting God know that it feels like he has been abandoned.
 Why has God forsaken them?
 It’s like he doesn’t answer them.

 The psalmist then pulls themselves back a little by focusing on God’s past record.
 God saved and delivered their ancestors.
 They were able to trust in him, and he never put them to shame.

 But then, turning back to his own life, the two don’t seem to line up.
 The psalmist’s ancestors may have not been put to shame, but he sure has.
-He is mocked, and despised, and all for putting his trust in God.
+He is mocked and despised, and all for putting his trust in God.

 Again, the psalmist tries to pull himself back from the pit of despair.
-He reminds himself, and God, on all the times that he has been able to trust God in the past.
+He reminds himself, and God, of all the times that he has been able to trust God in the past.
 This leads him to ask God to be close to him through these struggles.

 Then the psalmist mentions the ‘strong bulls of Bashan’ (Psalm 22:12).
-This reference might be lost to us, but at the time it carried a lot of meaning.
+This reference might be lost to us, but at the time, it carried a lot of meaning.
 Bashan was a place to the north of Israel that was linked to the spiritual rebellion.

 It was where a lot of cultic worship happened in the northern kingdom and is also believed to be the site of one of two golden calves made by one of the northern kings (1 Kings 12:25-33).
 For some it was seen as the gateway to hell.